 Any concerns regarding a perceived breach of the Minimum Standards for Victorian Registrations and Qualifications Authority (VRQA) school registration can be referred to DOBCEL's Catholic Education Ballarat office.
-If these concerns are unable to be resolved, the Catholic Education Commission of Victoria (CECV) acts in accordance with the Memorandum of Understanding with the Victorian VRQA to investigate alleged breaches of the Minimum Standards in accordance with Sections 4.2.2 and 4.2.3 of the Act.
+If these concerns are unable to be resolved, the Victorian Catholic Education Authority (VCEA) acts in accordance with the Memorandum of Understanding with the Victorian VRQA to investigate alleged breaches of the Minimum Standards in accordance with Sections 4.2.2 and 4.2.3 of the Act.